Gonzaga, Cagayan: Pre-Colonial Period and Etymology

-The original inhabitants of Gonzaga were Negritos, especially Aeta tribes.
-The first recorded name of the area was Gampao, an Aeta word meaning 'mountainous,' which was later changed to Wangag ('river').
+The earliest known inhabitants of Gonzaga were Negrito peoples, particularly Aeta tribes.
+The area was originally known as Gampao, an Aeta term meaning “mountainous.”
+This name was later changed to Wangag, meaning “river.”

 Spanish Era

-In the eighteenth century, groups of Ilocano-speaking immigrants arrived in several waves by sea and land, gradually displacing the Aeta in lowland areas.
+During the eighteenth century, groups of Ilocano-speaking migrants arrived in several waves by both sea and land, gradually displacing the Aeta from the lowland areas.

-Wangag was given ecclesiastical recognition on February 23, 1869, as a barrio of Buguey.
-In 1917, the American-controlled Insular Government renamed the settlement Rumang-ay (Ilocano for 'to be progressive').
-The following year, it was renamed after the first Filipino Governor of Cagayan, Gracio P. Gonzaga.
-The town was officially seceded from Buguey on January 1, 1918, via an Executive Order of Governor-General Francis Burton Harrison.
+Wangag received ecclesiastical recognition on February 23, 1869, when it was established as a barrio of Buguey.
+In 1917, the American-controlled Insular Government renamed the settlement Rumang-ay (Ilocano for “to be progressive”).
+The following year, it was renamed Gonzaga, in honor of Gracio P. Gonzaga, the first Filipino governor of Cagayan.
+The town was officially separated from Buguey on January 1, 1918, through an Executive Order issued by Governor-General Francis Burton Harrison.

 World War II

-Days after the Imperial Japanese Attack on Pearl Harbor, the Tanaka Detachment sailed south from Japanese Formosa as a main invasion force against the American-held Commonwealth of the Philippines.
-They landed on the northern coasts of Luzon, including Gonzaga, on December 10, 1941 at the outbreak of the Second World War in the Pacific.
+Days after the Imperial Japanese attack on Pearl Harbor, the Tanaka Detachment sailed south from Japanese Formosa as part of the main invasion force against the American-held Commonwealth of the Philippines.
+On December 10, 1941, Japanese forces landed along the northern coasts of Luzon, including Gonzaga, marking the outbreak of the Pacific War in the Philippines.

 Geography

-Gonzaga is located at the north-eastern part of Cagayan, bordered by Santa Ana to the north-east, Santa Teresita to the west, and Lal-lo to the south.
+Gonzaga is located in the northeastern part of Cagayan.
+It is bordered by Santa Ana to the northeast, Santa Teresita to the west, and Lal-lo to the south.

-Gonzaga is 123 km from Tuguegarao, 604 km from Manila, and 11 km from Santa Teresita.
+The municipality lies approximately 123 kilometers (76 miles) from Tuguegarao, 604 kilometers (375 miles) from Manila, and 11 kilometers (6.8 miles) from Santa Teresita.

-It has a total land area of 56743 ha, the majority of which remains undeveloped.
-It has large stretches of virgin forests, especially throughout the mountainous areas of the Sierra Madre mountain range.
-The highest elevation in the municipality is 1130 m above sea level, located at the Mount Cagua in Barangay Magrafil.
+Gonzaga has a total land area of 56,743 hectares (140,220 acres), most of which remains undeveloped.
+Large portions of the municipality are covered by virgin forests, particularly in the mountainous areas of the Sierra Madre mountain range.
+Its highest point is Mount Cagua in Barangay Magrafil, which rises to 1,130 meters (3,710 feet) above sea level.

-The majority of the municipality's 40 km coastline is mostly along the Babuyan Channel to the north, although it is also bounded by the Pacific Ocean to the southeast.
-The eleven coastal barangays contain a total of 139 ha of beaches, 69 ha of mangrove forests and 348 ha of coral reefs.
+The municipality has a coastline stretching approximately 40 kilometers (25 miles), largely facing the Babuyan Channel to the north, while its southeastern boundary is influenced by the Pacific Ocean.
+The eleven coastal barangays encompass a combined total of 139 hectares (340 acres) of beaches, 69 hectares (170 acres) of mangrove forests, and 348 hectares (860 acres) of coral reefs.

 Barangays

-Gonzaga is politically subdivided into 25 Barangays, including four urban barangays which constitute the Poblacion area.
-Each barangay consists of puroks while some have sitios.
+Gonzaga is politically subdivided into 25 barangays, including four urban barangays that make up the poblacion area.
+Each barangay is further divided into puroks, with some also containing sitios.